Fentanyl Deaths Among Teens

 What Is Causing A Rise In Fentanyl Overdose Deaths Among Teens?

-Experts have pointed to a number of factors to explain the rise in fentanyl overdose deaths among teens in recent years.
+Experts have pointed to several factors to explain the rise in fentanyl overdose deaths among teens in recent years.

 COVID-19 Pandemic